riggi89/adguard-docker/README.md

-# adguard-docker
+# AdGuard Home for Synology Container Manager

 This guide provides instructions on how to set up AdGuard Home in a Docker container on a Synology DS723+ with DSM 7.2 using Synology Container Manager.
 The setup includes macvlan networking to allow AdGuard Home to have its own dedicated IP address and supports IPv6 functionality.

+Testet with Synology DS723+ with DSM 7.2 and Fritzbox 6591 Cable

 ## Requirements

-- Testet with Synology DS723+ with DSM 7.2 and Fritzbox 6591 Cable
 - Docker installed via Synology Container Manager
 - OPNsense firewall (if applicable, for additional network configuration)